vs comparison

 • Your team works with complex drawing sets and needs AI that understands drawing content, not just text

-• You require enterprise security, SOC 2, and on-premise or VPC deployment options
+• You require enterprise security, SOC 2, and multi-region data hosting (EU, AU, US, UK)

 • You want one platform covering the full AEC document stack across multiple workflows